sam-roth/Keypad/doc/source/plugins.rst

 ==============

-Each plugin class is a subclass of :py:class:`~stem.core.plugin.Plugin` and should contain at least the following,
+Each plugin class is a subclass of :py:class:`~keypad.core.plugin.Plugin` and should contain at least the following,

 *   An assignment to each of the following fields: